DSpicer22/SOCLab/README.md

 <h2>Description</h2>
-This lab simulates a modern Security Operations Center (SOC) environment using Microsoft Azure and Microsoft Sentinel.
-It is designed to demonstrate the deployment, integration, and operational workflows of a cloud-native SIEM platform in detecting and analyzing real-world cybersecurity threats.
+This lab simulates a modern Security Operations Center (SOC) environment using Microsoft Azure, incorporating the deployment of a honeynet to attract and monitor malicious activity.
+It demonstrates the configuration, integration, and operational workflows of a cloud-native SIEM (Microsoft Sentinel), for detecting, analyzing, and responding to real-world cybersecurity threats.

 ![Image](https://github.com/user-attachments/assets/f6282110-478c-4f15-b32b-7618d660a726)